cloudastic/kubernetes/network-policies/03-kubernetes-default-networking-behaviour.md

 # Kubernetes default network behaviour

 * Each Pod in the cluster gets a unique IP address.
+* Containers within a pod share the same network namespace that includes the IP, Port and the MAC address.
+* A container within a multi-container pod can reach other containers within the pod through `localhost`.
 * By default, All Inbound and Outbound connections are allowed for a Pod.

 ## default network communication within single Namespace